Phentolamine Prescribing Information

 The reconstituted solution should be used upon preparation and should not be stored.

-- Prevention or control of hypertensive episodes in the patient with pheochromo-cytoma.
-For preoperative reduction of elevated blood pressure, 5 mg of Phentolamine mesylate (1 mg for children) is injected intravenously or intramuscularly 1 or 2 hours before surgery, and repeated if necessary.
+For preoperative reduction of elevated blood pressure, 5 mg of Phentolamine Mesylate for Injection, USP (1mg for children) is injected intravenously or intramuscularly 1 or 2 hours before surgery, and repeated if necessary.

-During surgery, Phentolamine mesylate (5 mg for adults, 1 mg for children) is administered intravenously as indicated, to help prevent or control paroxysms of hypertension, tachycardia, respiratory depression, convulsions, or other effects of epinephrine intoxication.
+During surgery, Phentolamine Mesylate for Injection, USP (5 mg for adults, 1 mg for children) is administered intravenously as indicated, to help prevent or control paroxysms of hypertension, tachycardia, respiratory depression, convulsions, or other effects of epinephrine intoxication.
 (Postoperatively, norepinephrine may be given to control the hypotension that commonly follows complete removal of a pheochromocytoma.)

-For Prevention: 10 mg of Phentolamine mesylate is added to each liter of solution containing norepinephrine.
+For Prevention: 10 mg of Phentolamine Mesylate for Injection, USP is added to each liter of solution containing norepinephrine.
 The pressor effect of norepinephrine is not affected.

-For Treatment: 5 to 10 mg of Phentolamine mesylate in 10 mL of saline is injected into the area of extravasation within 12 hours.
+For Treatment: 5-10 mg of Phentolamine Mesylate for Injection, USP in 10 mL of saline is injected into the area of extravasation within 12 hours.

-- Diagnosis of pheochromocytoma - Phentolamine blocking test.
+3. Diagnosis of pheochromocytoma — Phentolamine Mesylate for Injection, USP blocking test.

 The test is most reliable in detecting pheochromocytoma in patients with sustained hypertension and least reliable in those with paroxysmal hypertension.
 False-positive tests may occur in patients with hypertension without pheochromocytoma.

 The CONTRAINDICATIONS, WARNINGS, and PRECAUTIONS sections should be reviewed.
-Sedatives, analgesics, and all other medications except those that might be deemed essential (such as digitalis and insulin) are withheld for at least 24 hours, and preferably 48 to 72 hours, prior to the test.
+Sedatives, analgesics, and all other medications except those that might be deemed essential (such as digitalis and insulin) are withheld for at least 24 hours, and preferably 48 -72 hours, prior to the test.
 Antihypertensive drugs are withheld until blood pressure returns to the untreated, hypertensive level.
-This test is not preformed on a patient who is normotensive.
+This test is not performed on a patient who is normotensive.

-The patient is kept at rest in a supine position throughout the test, preferably in a quiet, darkened room.
-Injection of Phentolamine is delayed until blood pressure is stabilized, as evidenced by blood pressure readings taken every 10 minutes for at least 30 minutes.
+The patient is kept at rest in the supine position throughout the test, preferably in a quiet, darkened room.
+Injection of Phentolamine Mesylate for Injection, USP is delayed until blood pressure is stabilized, as evidenced by blood pressure readings taken every 10 minutes for at least 30 minutes.

-Five milligrams of Phentolamine mesylate is dissolved in 1 mL of Sterile Water for Injection.
+Five milligrams of Phentolamine Mesylate for Injection, USP is dissolved in 1mL of Sterile Water for Injection.
 The dose for adults is 5 mg; for children, 1 mg.

 The syringe needle is inserted into the vein, and injection is delayed until pressor response to venipuncture has subsided.

-Phentolamine is injected rapidly.
+Phentolamine Mesylate for Injection, USP is injected rapidly.
 Blood pressure is recorded immediately after injection, at 30-second intervals for the first 3 minutes, and at 60-second intervals for the next 7 minutes.

 If blood pressure decreases to a dangerous level, the patient should be treated as outlined under OVERDOSAGE.